archival-0x/ghostpass/README.md

 ghostpass secrets
     - Shows all fields and respective secrets in current session

-ghostpass encrypt <corpus> <cleartext>
+ghostpass encrypt
     - Creates encrypted ciphertext with specified corpus of current session
-    - Works independent of whether user is in session or not
-    - If no session is opened, cleartext field is mandatory for session-less encryption
+    - Does not work independently

 ghostpass decrypt <corpus> <ciphertext>
     - Decrypts specific ciphertext with corpus and master key